Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Theoretical framework

+The factor $e^{\mathcal{K}}$ in the scalar potential leads to the so-called $\eta$ problem in early studies of SUGRA inflation~\cite{Copeland:1994vg}.
+For any field with canonical K\"ahler potential $\mathcal{K}=\Bar{\Phi}\Phi$, the second order derivative of the potential:

-leads to a $\mathcal{O}(1)$ slow roll parameter $\eta=V''/V \sim 1$.
-This holds true for both possible inflaton field and any other fields present in the K\"ahler potential.
-In this paper, we will assume this correction indeed exist for dark matter field, which means DM get a effective mass in order of Hubble scale.
-As we will show in this paper, this significantly alter the results for GPP production of DM fields.
+leads to a $\mathcal{O}(1)$ slow roll parameter $\eta_V=V''/V \sim 1$.
+This holds true for the possible inflaton field and any other fields present in the K\"ahler potential.
+In this paper, we will assume this correction indeed exists for DM field, which means DM gets an effective mass on the order of the Hubble scale during and after inflation.
+As we will show in this paper, this significantly alters the results for GPP production of DM field.

-One elegant solution of $\eta$ problem is shift symmetry, by which the inflaton field doesn't appear in the K\"ahler potential.
-In this way, one can realize most of the inflation models~\cite{Kallosh:2010xz}.
-To embed the aforementioned inflation model in supergravity, we use the formalism proposed in~\cite{DallAgata:2014qsj,Kallosh:2014hxa}, which can accommodate arbitrary inflationary model with arbitrary supersymmetry (SUSY) breaking scale.
-It essentially has three superfields: the inflaton field $\Phi$, the stabilizer field $S$ and the DM field $\chi$, with the following K\"ahler potential $\mathcal{K}$ and Superpotential $\mathcal{W}$
+One elegant solution of the $\eta$ problem is imposing a shift symmetry, which ensures that the inflaton field doesn't appear in the K\"ahler potential.
+In this way, one can realize most inflation models in ~\cite{Kallosh:2010xz}.
+To embed the aforementioned inflation model in , we use the formalism proposed in~\cite{DallAgata:2014qsj,Kallosh:2014hxa}, which can accommodate an arbitrary inflationary model with arbitrary supersymmetry (SUSY) breaking scale.
+Our model thus has three superfields: the inflaton superfield $\Phi$, the stabilizer superfield $S$ and the DM superfield $\chi$, with the following K\"ahler potential $\mathcal{K}$ and superpotential $\mathcal{W}$

 We also assume both $\textrm{Im}(\Phi),S,\chi=0$ during inflation as in~\cite{Kallosh:2010xz}.
 The K\"ahler covariant derivative of each field reads